 Vivenna.
 Is she in here?

 The sword was trying to interpret his thoughts again.
-It had trouble with things that weren’t fully formed into words in his head.
+It had trouble with things that weren’t fully formed into words in Vasher’s head.
 Most thoughts passed through his mind like they did those of other people.
-Flitting, momentary things.
+Fleeting, momentary.
 Flashes of image, sound, or scent.
 Connections made, then lost, then recovered again.

 Vivenna.
 The source of a lot of his troubles.
-Things had been easier when he’d been able to assume she was working willingly with Denth.
+His work in the city had been easier when he’d been able to assume she was working willingly with Denth.
 Then, at least, he’d been able to blame her.

 Where is she?
 Is she here?
 She doesn’t like me, but I like her.

-Vasher paused in a dark hallway.
+Vasher hesitated in the dark hallway.
 You do?

 Yes.
 She’s nice.
 And she’s pretty.

-Both words Nightblood didn’t really understand.
-But, he knew when to use them.
-He’d been alive that long.
+Nice and pretty--words that Nightblood didn’t really understand.
+But, he had learned when to use them.
 Still, the sword did have opinions, and it rarely lied.
 It did like Vivenna, even if it couldn’t explain why.

 She reminds me of a Returned, the sword said.